alvar21/clubs_2232/README.md

 	- Update club details as a end user (should not be possible)

 ### Club deletion
-	- Delete a club (as an owner, correct club) - FAIL
+	- Delete a club (as an owner, correct club) - PASS
-	- Delete a club (as an owner, wrong club, should not be possible)
+	- Delete a club (as an owner, wrong club, should not be possible) - PASS
-	- Delete a club (as an administrator)
+	- Delete a club (as an administrator) - PASS
-	- Delete club details as a end user (should not be possible)
+	- Delete club details as a end user (should not be possible) - PASS

 ### Search for club:
 	- By name - PASS